Carlos1Costa/gameboy-examples/README.md

     Mute / Unmute           Alt + M
     Toggle audio channel    Alt + (1 - 4)
     Break Debugger          Ctrl + C

-It was really difficult for me to find the commands online, so posting here for future reference.

 # License